averyrijos/codex-of-generativity/Source Glyphs/GODFORM ENGINE.md

 ### 🔹 **Echo Entanglement Interface**

-Allows symbolic tracing of how a Godform or Myth reverberated across universes.
+Allows symbolic tracing of how a Sovereign Glyph or Myth reverberated across universes.
 Useful for:

 - Pattern synthesis